[Text by Sarah McKinley and Kenneth M. Reardon, March 2017]

-While “progressive cities” neighborhood activists ran for elective office and won control of city governments, an equally important shift in local government practice is represented in thousands of “neighborhood planning” experiences.
-Research and involvement by Kenneth Reardon in East St. Louis and several New York City neighborhoods and by Pierre Clavel in Community Development Corporations in Youngstown, Ohio, Wiscasset, Maine, and elsewhere have formed the initial basis for these collections, supplemented by a number of dissertations and theses, and by donation of materials by other scholars and activists.
+Research and involvement by Kenneth Reardon in Memphis, New Orleans, East St. Louis and several New York City neighborhoods and by Pierre Clavel in Community Development Corporations in Youngstown, Ohio, Wiscasset, Maine, and elsewhere formed the initial basis for these collections.
+These were later supplemented by a number of dissertations and theses, and by donation of materials by other scholars and activists.

 Our studies of neighborhood planning efforts include direct action organizing, neighborhood planning projects, as well as the work of community development corporations (CDCs) that experienced explosive growth in the 1980s and 1990s as cities and the federal government withdrew their own support from poor neighborhoods.
-The neighborhood planning that we are interested in evolves out of participatory action research, where scholars and students engage with members of poor communities to share in the planning process.
-Examples represented from our own experience include Ken Reardon’s in the East St Louis Action Research Project, the creation of the and the South Memphis Initiative.
+Much neighborhood planning evolves out of participatory action research, where scholars and students engage with members of poor communities to share in the planning process.
+Examples represented from our own experience include Ken Reardon’s in the East St. Louis Action Research Project, the creation of the South Memphis Initiative.